nmishra459/nmishra459/README.md

 I am...
 - 📚 studying computer science and statistics as an undergraduate at Harvard University.
-- 💾 updating newtork to storage stack communiction as a software engineering intern at Amazon Web Services (AWS).
+- 💾 updating network to storage stack communiction as a software engineering intern at Amazon Web Services (AWS).
 - 🎉 cooking, writing, and reading in my spare time!

 If you want to learn more about my projects and research, visit my [website](https://nmishra459.github.io/)!